 The cheapest transportation is provided by vans (or “colectivos”) that offer fixed rates to the old town and Zona Dorada – usually 125 pesos.
 This is a great deal, but note that if the van is full and your hotel happens to be the last stop, the trip can take well over 2 hours (it only takes 30 minutes by taxi).

-Like most airports in Mexico, private taxis operate a monopoly here and rates are relatively expensive, ranging US$25–60, depending on where your hotel is.
+Like most airports in Mexico, private taxis operate a monopoly here and rates are relatively expensive, ranging from US$25–60, depending on where the hotel is.
 The price will be fixed in advance at the Taxi Desk at the airport – there are no meters inside the taxis.
 The desk will accept US or Canadian dollars in addition to Mexican pesos, but payment is cash only.
 All the major car rental companies have desks at the airport.

 Can I use Uber in Mazatlán?

 However, Uber drivers are legally forbidden to provide airport pick-ups.
-The local airport taxi drivers (as is typical in Mexico) are very territorial – even though Uber drivers are allowed to drop-off at the airport, most drivers will refuse to take you for fear of reprisals.
+The local airport taxi drivers (as is typical in Mexico) are very territorial – even though Uber drivers are allowed to drop-off at the airport, most drivers will refuse for fear of reprisals.
 Within the city, taking Uber is usually fine.